Content Modelling

 Start with the big questions:

-1. What does the end application need to do, and
+1. What does your blog need to do, and

-It's also good to identify reusable content elements.
-A example is a sponsorship block.
-Instead of typing out the a sponsor name and biography blurb into each article, you can create a reusable chunk of content containing the sponsor’s info that can be used repeatedly.
+Also, if you have something you use a lot, like a sponsor's name and info, make a piece you can use repeatedly.
+This makes writing your stories easier.
+An example is a sponsorship block.
+Instead of typing out a sponsor name and biography blurb into each article, you can create a reusable chunk of content containing the sponsor’s info that can be used repeatedly.
 Content reuse can significantly simplify your content creation workflow.

 Assembling your content model